 For each DRB in the DRBs Subject To Early Status Transfer List IE, the target NG-RAN node shall use the value of the FIRST DL COUNT Value IE as the COUNT of the first downlink SDU that the source NG-RAN node forwards to the target NG-RAN node.

-For each DRB in the DRBs Subject To Early Status Transfer List IE for which the DISCARD DL COUNT Value IE is received in the EARLY STATUS TRANSFER message, the target NG-RAN node does not transmit forwarded downlink SDUs to the UE whose COUNT is less than the provided and discards them if transmission has not been attempted.
+For each DRB in the DRBs Subject To DL Discarding List IE for which the DISCARD DL COUNT Value IE is received in the EARLY STATUS TRANSFER message, the target NG-RAN node does not transmit forwarded downlink SDUs to the UE whose COUNT is less than the provided and discards them if transmission has not been attempted.

-From source S-NG-RAN node to source M-NG-RAN node, the source NG-RAN node for Conditional Handover
+From source S-NG-RAN node to source M-NG-RAN node, for Conditional Handover

 The DRBs Subject To Early Status Transfer List IE included in the EARLY STATUS TRANSFER message contains the DRB ID(s) corresponding to the DRB(s) transferred during Conditional Handover.